You have the right to vote in person!

 Step 2: Find out when you can vote.

-You can vote on election day: Tuesday, November 8th.
+Election Day - Tuesday, November 6, 2018.
 The polls will be open from 6:30 am to 7:30 pm.
-They have to let you vote as long as you are in line by 7:30!
+Poll workers have to let you vote as long as you are in line by 7:30!

-You must be allowed to register to vote when you do early voting (you cannot register on election day).
-If someone won't let you to register while early voting, report it!
+You must be allowed to register to vote at the Early Voting site if you are eligible but are not already registered.
+(You cannot register on Election Day.)
+If someone won't let you to register during Early Voting, report it!

-When you register, you should provide your Voter Registration number, Drivers License number, or the last 4 digits of your social security number.
+When you register, you should provide your Voter Registration number (if you have one), Driver's License number, or the last 4 digits of your social security number.
 If you do not know any of these, bring a photo ID or something like a utility bill or pay stub that has your name and address instead.
 If someone still won't let you to register, report it!

-Step 3: If you are going to vote on election day, click the link to find your polling location.
+Step 3: To vote on Election Day, find your polling location.

 Step 4: Go to your polling location.